-(iv) Which of the following is not a dimension of Triple Bottom Line (TBL) reporting? (a) Social Equity (b) Economic Factors (c) Environmental Factors (d) Regulatory Factors (v) Which of the following is not an advantage of TBL reporting? (a) Enhancement of reputation and brand (b) Securing a social licence to operate (c) Improved access to investor market (d) Reducing the tax liability (vi) Which of the following is/are the challenges associated with the implementation of TBL reporting? (a) Understanding stakeholder requirements; (b) Aligning TBL reporting with objectives and risks; and (c) Determining and measuring performance indicators (d) All of the above (vii) Integrated Reporting aims to provide a more holistic form of reporting the value created by a business by considering (a) Financial Capital (b) Intellectual Capital (c) Natural Capital (d) All of the above (viii) Business Responsibility Reporting does not require compliance to the principle (a) That business should promote wellbeing of all employees
+(IV) VVIII ch of the following is not a dimension of hiple bottom line (fbl.) reporting?

+(a) Social Equity

+(b) Economic Factors

+(c) Environmental Factors

+(d) Regulatory Factors

+(v) Whi ch of the following is not an advantage of TBL reporting?

+(a) Enhancement of reputation and brand

+(b) Securing a social licence to operate

+(c) Improved access to investor market

+(d) Reducing the tax liability

+(vi) Whi ch of the following is/are the challenges associated with the implementation of TBL reporting?

+(a) Understanding stakeholder requirements;

+(b) Aligning TBL reporting with objectives and risks; and

+(c) Determining and measuring performance indicators

+(d) All of the above

+(vii) grated Reporting aims to provide a more holistic form of reporting the value created by a busines considering

+(a) Financial Capital

+(b) Intellectual Capital

+(c) Natural Capital

+(d) All of the above

+(viii) Busi ness Responsibility Reporting does not require compliance to the principle

+(a) That business should promote wellbeing of all employees

 (b) That business should respect and promote human rights